mmsmith5/odin-foundations/README.md

 # odin-foundations
-Starter project using HTML, CSS, and Flexbox lessons.
+Starter project using content learned from HTML, CSS, and Flexbox lessons.